Graph theoretical approach to conformal correlators: The conformal squid: A determinant

-Transformation \eqref{conformal_factor_rescaling_explicit} allows us to introduce lengths of the underlying conformal space, which are a type of weight function on the edges of the graphs, into the general parameters transforming our graph, i.e. the conformal factors.
-This is due to the fact that we can express the Jacobian determinants through the graph's initial and transformed lengths by solving the expressions \eqref{conf_transform_of_lengths} for the various $j_i$.
-The system, thus its solution, is clearly basis dependent and we have to make a choice.
+Transformation \eqref{conformal_factor_rescaling_explicit} allows us to introduce lengths of the underlying conformal space, which are a type of weight function on the edges of the graphs, into the general parameters transforming our graph, i.e., the conformal factors.
+This is due to the fact that we can express the Jacobian determinants through the graph's initial and transformed lengths by solving Eq. \eqref{conf_transform_of_lengths} for the various $j_i$.
+The system, and thus its solution, is clearly basis dependent and we have to make a choice.
 It is at this point that we will use the squid basis, as this choice allows for a unique solution.
-For example, for $N=3$ we have:
+For example, for $N=3$ we have

 and symmetrically for the other indices.
-This generalises in a straightforward manner for any $N \geq 3$, giving:
+This generalizes in a straightforward manner for any $N \geq 3$, giving

-Due to these Jacobian determinants encoding the 1 dilatation and $D$ special conformal transformation (SCT) parameters we are able\footnote{A configuration where the squid graph's edges are of unit length is always available in the general case where we may apply transformations as denoted in \cite{bib:S1}, specifically of the form \eqref{conf_transform_of_weights_Jacobson}.
-This is apparent: 3 conformal factors can be solved for to make the $(123)$ triangle equilateral and then all other conformal factors can be solved for in order to make the remaining, corresponding $x_{1i}$ lengths, to be of unit length.} \footnote{At least when no constraints arise due to the system's dimensionality.} to transform the $N$ lengths of the squid graph to all be unity, hence transforming the squid graph (more specifically the squid subgraph of the complete graph formed by all the points) to the unit squid configuration.
-Any other conformal transformation from this unit squid configuration to a new one is encoded in the values of the relevant $j_i$ by means of, only, the target lengths.
-Note that this transformation goes from $\tilde{x}$ to $x$ (with ${\tilde x}_{ij}\in Sq(3,N-3)$ equal to 1), something we need to reflect in the following computation \eqref{Radial_part_func_of_lengths} when applying \eqref{Jacobians_func_of_lengths}.
+Owing to these Jacobian determinants encoding the one dilatation and $D$ special conformal transformation parameters we are able\footnote{A configuration where the squid graph's edges are of unit length is always available in the general case where we may apply transformations as denoted in \cite{bib:S1}, specifically of the form \eqref{conf_transform_of_weights_Jacobson}.
+This is apparent: three conformal factors can be solved for to make the $(123)$ triangle equilateral, and then all other conformal factors can be solved for in order to make the remaining corresponding $x_{1i}$ lengths to be of unit length.
+The above holds under the condition that no constraints arise due to the system's dimensionality.} to transform the $N$ lengths of the squid graph to all be unity, hence transforming the squid graph (more specifically the squid subgraph of the complete graph formed by all the points) to the unit squid configuration.
+Any other conformal transformation from this unit squid configuration to a new one is encoded in the values of the relevant $j_i$ by means of only the target lengths.
+Note that this transformation goes from $\tilde{x}$ to $x$ [with ${\tilde x}_{ij}\in Sq(3,N-3)$ equal to 1], something we need to reflect in the following computation \eqref{Radial_part_func_of_lengths} when applying \eqref{Jacobians_func_of_lengths}.
 The transformation coefficient of the determinant (i.e. $R_N$) can now be found to be